Rishabh-Kumar-Tiwari/AttendEase/README.md

 If you find AttendEase useful, please consider starring this repository!

 ```
-Your support motivates us to keep improving the project.
+Your support motivates me to keep improving the project.
 ```

 ---